nus-cs2030s/2021-s2/docs/environments.md

 !!! warning "Windows 10 Users: FortiClient from Windows Store"

     Students have reported that running FortiClient downloaded from the Windows Store does not allow one to `ssh` from WSL to `sunfire` as expected.
-Therefore, you should download and install For Windows 10 users, please download and install FortiClient VPN directly from [FortiClient's website](https://forticlient.com/downloads).
+Therefore, Windows 10 users should download and install FortiClient VPN directly from [FortiClient's website](https://forticlient.com/downloads).

 Once you are connected to SoC VPN, you can run
 ```